 A consortium including leading commercial partners and technical experts such as HMI Technologies, La Trobe University, RACV (Royal Automobile Club of Victoria), ARRB (Australian Road Research Group) and Keolis Downer will conduct a trial of autonomous vehicles in Victoria to explore the use of driverless shuttles in the context of a university’s student mobility requirements.

-This is the first time such a project has been launched as a proof of concept to address first and last mile connectivity requirements.
+This is the first time such a project has been launched in Victoria as a proof of concept to address first and last mile connectivity requirements.

-The project, which has been partly funded through a $375,000 Victorian Government Smarter Journeys Programme grant will start in August 2017 and last for one year.
+The project, which has been partly funded through a $375,000 Victorian Government Smarter Journeys Programme grant will start this year and last for one year.